 Civil Rights activist Gloria Hayes Richardson was born Gloria St. Clair Hayes on May 6, 1922 in Baltimore, Maryland to parents John and Mabel Hayes.
 During the Great Depression her parents moved the family to Cambridge, Maryland, the home of Mabel Hayes.
 Young Gloria grew up in a privileged environment.
 Her grandfather, Herbert M. St. Clair, was one of the town’s wealthiest citizens.
 He owned numerous properties in the city’s Second Ward which included a funeral parlor, grocery store and butcher shop.
 He was also the sole African American member of the Cambridge City Council through most of the early 20th Century.

-When the civil rights movement came to Cambridge in 1961 in the form of Freedom Riders, the town was thoroughly segregated and the African American unemployment rate was 40%.
+When the civil rights movement came to Cambridge in 1961 in the form of Freedom Riders, the town was thoroughly segregated and the African American unemployment rate was 40 percent.
 Gloria Richardson’s teenage daughter, Donna, became involved with the Student Nonviolent Coordinating Committee’s (SNCC) effort to desegregate public accommodations.
 Richardson, however, refused to commit herself to non-violence as a protest tactic.

 When the SNCC-led protests faltered in 1962, Richardson and other parents created the Cambridge Nonviolent Action Committee (CNAC) which became the only adult-led SNCC affiliate in the civil rights organization’s history.
 CNAC enlarged the scope of grievances to include housing and employment discrimination and inadequate health care.
 Richardson was selected to lead CNAC.

-By the summer of 1964 Richardson resigned from the Cambridge Nonviolent Action Committee citing her exhaustion from leading nearly two years of continuous demonstrations.
+By the summer of 1964, Richardson resigned from the Cambridge Nonviolent Action Committee citing, her exhaustion from leading nearly two years of continuous demonstrations.
 Richardson, who had divorced Harry Richardson in the late 1950s, married freelance photographer Frank Dandridge.
 The couple moved to New York City with Richardson’s younger daughter, Tamara.

 Although she maintained ties with Cambridge and with the local movement, Gloria Richardson never lived in Cambridge again.
+Richardson died of natural causes on July 15, 2021, in Manhattan, New York.
+She was 99 years old.